aschetti/aschetti-website/content/publication/nasso-role-cognitive-reappraisal-2020/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The Role of Cognitive Reappraisal and Expectations in Dealing with Social Feedback.'
+title: 'The Role of Cognitive Reappraisal and Expectations in Dealing with Social Feedback'
 subtitle: ''
 summary: ''
 authors: